Forge-Sign/852Hz-Breath-Coherence-Protocol/README.md

 Developing frameworks to integrate real-time EEG feedback with language models to improve the fidelity of neuro-cognitive interfaces.->Naturalistic collaboration: Allows AI to operate as a cognitive partner, not just a tool

 **This is a working method, actively researched and personally tested—NOT just a concept.**

+Despite promising preliminary results, my progress is hindered by limited access to high-density EEG equipment (256+ channels) and the absence of rigorous clinical validation necessary to advance these methods toward recognized standards.
+I am seeking collaboration or facility access that could support these efforts.
+Even an opportunity to observe research would be an invaluable stepping point.